marcopiemontese0-stack/etf_ranking_model/README.md

 This is consistent with the long-only design: the value sits in the top of the book, which is also why shorting the bottom names adds nothing.

 **Predictive power, measured honestly.** The rank information coefficient (Spearman correlation between score and next-month return) averages +0.039, with the right sign in 65% of months.
-But over the ~54 months in the sample its t-stat is about 1.0, well below the usual bar of 2: the average is not statistically distinguishable from zero here.
+But over the ~56 months in the sample its t-stat is about 1.0, well below the usual bar of 2: the average is not statistically distinguishable from zero here.
 Read it as a signal that points the right way more often than not, whose size this short history cannot yet prove.

 How to read the three benchmarks together.
-The equal-weight comparison is the one that isolates skill, and it gives an information ratio of [IR vs EW].
+The equal-weight comparison is the one that isolates skill, and it gives an information ratio of 0.59.
 The 60/40 comparison looks the strongest (0.84) but it is the least meaningful: a fully invested equity book beats a bond-diluted portfolio mostly by collecting the equity risk premium, which is not skill.
 The model also clears the 60/40 on Sharpe (0.99 vs 0.61), so it is not only taking more risk — but the raw return gap should not be read as alpha.